bgunnarsson/toaster/packages/toaster/README.md

 - `bottom left`
 - `bottom right`

-### Duration
+### Toast.Duration

 Controls how long the toast will remain on the screen before it is automatically dismissed.
-A value of `0` will keep the toast visible indefinitely unless `stay` is set to `true`.
+A value of `0` will keep the toast visible indefinitely unless `persist` is set to `true`.

-### Clickable
+### Toast.Clickable

 Defines whether the toast is dismissible by clicking on it.